Highly Commended Winner in the 2009 Commonwealth Short Story competition for Pulling Seine and Catching Souls

 women and gender

 I have been a gender and development activists for most of my adult life.
-Writing for NGOs and development donors, I have delved into many social issues affecting women.
-Click here for my latest article on 16 Days of Activism of No Violence against Women and Children, my take on Africa’s First Ladies and sex workers and sexual and reproductive health.
+Click here for my interview with Malawi Chief Theresa Kachindamoto on her work on child marriage.
+My piece on 2018 16 Days of Activism of No Violence against Women and Children, my take on Africa’s First Ladies and sex workers and sexual and reproductive health.

 My love for photography married my passion for writing when I compiled a profile on Photospeak.
 This is a community programme aimed at equipping young people in the townships of the Western Cape, with cameras and motorbikes in order for them to document their own social realities.
 Also check out my piece on African philanthropy and policy.